Egyptians vote in second round of parliament elections dogged by apathy

 "There is no reason to vote, these elections don’t mean anything.
 All these candidates are running so they can get MP perks," said Hassan, a 21-year-old student who declined to give his full name.

-Egypt's top Muslim cleric Sheikh Ahmed al Tayeb, head of al-Azhar, the center of Islamic learning in the country, likened boycotting to disobeying one's parents, a grave sin in Islam.
+Egypt's top Muslim cleric Sheikh Ahmed al Tayeb, head of al-Azhar, the centre of Islamic learning in the country, likened boycotting to disobeying one's parents, a grave sin in Islam.

 "I urge everyone, especially the youth, to participate and cast their ballots," Tayeb told journalists outside the polling station where he cast his vote.